utkarsh942/dev-playground/.github/ISSUE_TEMPLATE/bug-bounty-issue-template.md

 ---
 name: Bug Bounty Issue Template
-about: This template is designed to streamline reporting issues during the Bug Bounty event at Devlup Labs.
-Please provide detailed information to help us resolve issues efficiently and enhance our projects.
+about: 'This template is designed to streamline reporting issues during the Bug Bounty event at Devlup Labs. '
-title: ''
+title: Descriptive issue title
 labels: bugbounty
 assignees: ''

 ---

-# Bug Bounty Issue Template

 #### Description
 Provide a clear and concise description of the issue you're reporting.
 What is the problem, and why is it significant?